apache/incubator-streampark-website/docs/user-guide/rainbondDeployment.md

-## 3. Access StreamX and Flink
+## 3. Access StreamPark and Flink

-After the service starts, StreamX can be accessed by clicking the Access button, Also have access to Flink.
-The default user and password for StreamX are `admin` and `streamx`
+After the service starts, StreamPark can be accessed by clicking the Access button, Also have access to Flink.
+The default user and password for StreamPark are `admin` and `streamx`

 ![](https://static.goodrain.com/wechat/streamx/4.png)

-## 4. Set Flink Home On StreamX Web Ui
+## 4. Set Flink Home On StreamPark Web Ui

 Setting -> Link Home -> Add New